 The trading market for our Ordinary Shares depends, in part, on the research and reports that securities or industry analysts publish about us or our business.
 We may be unable to sustain coverage by well-regarded securities and industry analysts.
 If either none or only a limited number of securities or industry analysts maintain coverage of us, or if these securities or industry analysts are not widely respected within the general investment community, the demand for our Ordinary Shares could decrease, which might cause our share price and trading volume to decline significantly.
-In the event that we obtain securities or industry analyst coverage or, if one or more of the analysts who cover us downgrade their assessment of us or publish inaccurate or unfavorable research about our business, the market price and liquidity for our Ordinary Shares could be negatively impacted.
+In the event that we obtain securities or industry analysts or industry analysts who cover us downgrade their assessment of us or publish inaccurate or unfavorable research about our business, the market price and liquidity for our Ordinary Shares could be negatively impacted.